 Around 25% of infertile women have ovulation difficulties.
-These problems include the ability to produce a fully mature egg or failure to release the egg (ovulate).
+These problems include producing a fully mature egg or failure to release the egg (ovulate).
 Fertility drugs can be used to temporarily correct these problems and increase the chance of getting pregnant.
 Ovulation induction can be used for:

 - Women with polycystic ovary syndrome (PCOS)